edde-framework/edde/docs/devops/server/storage.md

 set to restrict service on a particular node.

-!> This is not done in a nice way, but it's enough for a lot of applications; do not argue when you'll be Facebook as in that time you won't need guide :blush:.
+!> This is not done in a nice way, but it's enough for a lot of applications; do not argue when you'll be Facebook as in that time you won't need guide.

 **Previous**: [Docker Swarm](/devops/server/docker-swarm) | **Next**: [Proxy](/devops/server/proxy)